MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-scale.md

 Contoso will use Azure Migrate as follows:

 - In vCenter Contoso will organize VMs into folders.
 This will make it easy for them to focus as they run an assessment against VMs in a specific folder.
-- Azure Migrate uses Azure Service Map to assess dependencies between machines.
+- Azure Migrate to assess dependencies between machines.
 This requires agents to be installed on VMs to be assessed.
   - Contoso will use automated scripts to install the required Windows or Linux agents.
   - By scripting, Contoso can push the installation to VMs within a vCenter folder.